paulrobello/parllama/README.md

 * Custom prompt library with import from Fabric
 * Auto complete of slash commands, input history, multi line edit
 * Secure secrets management for API keys and other sensitive data
+* Ability to use cloud AI providers like OpenAI

 ### Where we're going
-* Ability to use other AI providers like Open AI

 * Chat using embeddings for local documents
 * Expand ability to import custom prompts of other tools
 * LLM tool use